UST-QuAntiL/quantil-docker/README.md

 ## Acknowledgements

- Current development is supported by the [Federal Ministry for Economic Affairs and Energy] as part of the [PlanQK] project (01MK20005N) and the DFG’s Excellence Initiative project [SimTech] (EXC 2075 - 390740016).
+ Current development is supported by the [Federal Ministry for Economic Affairs and Climate Action (BMWK)] as part of the [PlanQK] project (01MK20005N) and the DFG’s Excellence Initiative project [SimTech] (EXC 2075 - 390740016).

  ## Haftungsausschluss